 The mission of the chemistry department at Westmont College is to provide a nationally competitive chemistry program that helps our students become competent, thoughtful, and theologically reflective scientists, teachers, health care providers, and citizens of our world.

-Program Learning Goals and Outcomes
+Program Learning Outcomes

-1) Students will demonstrate a breadth and depth of knowledge in chemistry.
+- Core Knowledge.
+Students will demonstrate a breadth and depth of knowledge in chemistry.

-3) Students will be skilled in working in the laboratory and will be competent in experiment design and problem solving by the time of graduation.
+- Experimental Design.
+Students will be skilled in working in the laboratory and will be competent in experiment design and problem solving by the time of graduation.

-3) Our students will be experienced at reconciling Christian and scientific world views.
+- Christian Connection.
+Our students will be experienced at reconciling Christian and scientific world views.
 They will have a perspective that integrates their scientific and theological beliefs into a seamless whole.